twosharprocks/digitalgarden/content/posts/Notes - Digital Garden.md

 Offers a way to build your own, future-proof, decentralised platform

 Three Elements
-- Seeds/Seedlings - Very rough and early ideas.
+- #Seed - Very rough and early ideas.
 Take smart personal notes to develop
-- Trees/Budding - Work that's cleaned up and clarified
+- #Tree - Work that's cleaned up and clarified
-- Fruits/Evergreen - Work that is reasonably complete (but still tended to over time) `Also: atoms (single concept)/molecules(linked concepts)/alloys(crafted)`
+- #evergreen - Work that is reasonably complete (but still tended to over time)
+- #reference - A completed piece primarily meant to support or inform others `Also: atoms (single concept)/molecules(linked concepts)/alloys(crafted)`

 Obsidian to Hugo Publishing